Ravi Teja: Early life

 Ravi Teja was born in Jaggampeta in the erstwhile East Godavari district of Andhra Pradesh.
-His father, Bhoopatiraju Rajagopal Raju was a pharmacist and his mother, Bhoopatiraju Rajya Lakshmi was a homemaker.
-Ravi Teja is the eldest of three sons, the others being Bharath and Raghu, who are also actors.
+His father, Bhupathiraju Rajagopal Raju was a pharmacist and his mother, Bhupathiraju Rajya Lakshmi was a homemaker.
+Ravi Teja is the eldest of three sons, the others being Bharath Raju and Raghu, who are also actors.

 He spent most of his childhood in Northern India because of his father's work.
 His schooling was done in Jaipur, Delhi, Mumbai, and Bhopal.
 He was fascinated with cinema right from his childhood.
 He idolized Amitabh Bachchan and would re-enact scenes from his films at home.
 Later on he moved to Vijayawada along with his family.
 He completed his Bachelor's degree in Arts at Siddhartha Degree College, Vijayawada.
-He is fluent in both Telugu and Hindi.
+He is fluent in both Telugu and Hindi and can converse in English.

-On May 26, 2002 Ravi Teja married Kalyani who hails from Ganapavaram, West Godavari District.
-The couple has a daughter, Mokshadha and a son, Mahadhan.

-Film career
+Career

 1988–1996: Early struggles

 Half way through his graduation, he went to Madras in 1988 to pursue a career in films.
 In his early years in Madras, YVS Chowdary and Gunasekhar were his roommates.
 He played small roles in the films Karthavyam (1990), Abhimanyu (1990), Chaitanya (1991), Collector Gaari Alludu (1992), and Aaj Ka Goonda Raj (1992).
-Ravi Teja became an assistant director, working in both television and film.
-As an assistant director, he worked in several Bollywood as well as Telugu projects including Prathihnbandh, Aaj Ka Goonda Raj, and Criminal.
+Ravi Teja became an assistant director, working in several Bollywood as well as Telugu projects including Pratibandh, Aaj Ka Goonda Raj, and Criminal.
 He met Krishna Vamsi and worked as an assistant director under him for the 1996 hit film Ninne Pelladata.
 Vamsi also gave Ravi Teja the opportunity to act in a small role in that film.
 He continued to work as an assistant director for a few other films.

 1997–2000: Recognition

 In 1997, while still working as an assistant director, Ravi Teja got an opportunity to act in the film Sindhooram directed by Krishna Vamsi in a supporting role.
 The film won the National Film Award for Best Feature Film in Telugu.

-Ravi Teja followed up with roles in the films Seetha Rama Raju, Padutha Teeyaga, Manasichhi Choodu and Krishna Reddy's Premaku Velayara.
+Ravi Teja followed up with roles in the films Seetharama Raju, Padutha Teeyaga, Manasichi Choodu and S. V. Krishna Reddy's Premaku Velayara.
 In 1999, he was cast in a leading role by Srinu Vaitla for Nee Kosam.
 The film won the Silver Nandi for Best Film.
 Ravi Teja won the Nandi Award for Best Actor Special Jury for his performance.
 Following this, he started appearing in more significant roles such as Krishna Vamsi's Samudram, Chiranjeevi's Annayya and Budget Padmanabham.
-He also appeared in lead roles in multi-starrer films such as Kshemanga Velli Labanga Randi, Tirumala Tirupathi Venkatesa, Sakuntumba Sapari Vare Sametham and Ammayi Kosam.
+He also appeared in lead roles in multi-starrer films such as Kshemamga Velli Labhamga Randi, Tirumala Tirupati Venkatesa, Sakutumba Saparivaara Sametam and Ammayi Kosam.